insin/newforms/docs/fields.rst

    Validates that its input is a valid IPv4 address.

+.. js:class:: GenericIPAddressField([kwargs])

+   Validates that its input is a valid IPv4 or IPv6 address.

 .. js:class:: SlugField([kwargs])

    Validates that its input is a valid slug.